utdata/rwdir/docs/01-install.md

 ### Getting "Git" errors on Macs

-If later during package installation you get errors that mention "git" or "xcode-select" then reach out to your instructor.
-We'll likely have you install [Homebrew](https://brew.sh/) and [git](https://git-scm.com/download/mac).
+If later during package installation you get errors that mention "git" or "xcode-select" then **say yes!** and do it.

 ## Class project folder